Institutional Tuition Fee Waivers

 - Full scholarship: a monthly stipend of €1,000.
 Such a scholarship is awarded to students for whom the weighted GPA* is 8 or higher for core courses at the end of block IV of the first year of the program;

 - Partial scholarship: a monthly stipend of €750.
-Such a scholarship is awarded to students for whom the weighted GPA* is 7.5 or higher for core courses at the end of block IV of the first year of the program;
+Such a scholarship is awarded to students for whom the weighted GPA* is 7.5 or higher for core courses at the end of block IV of the first year of the program.

-Applicants who would like to be considered for a TI scholarship should indicate this on the application form.
+Applicants who would like to be considered for a scholarship should indicate this on the application form.
 Because the institute’s resources are limited, prospective students are advised to apply for external funding as well (see e.g. Study in NL).

 Travel Expenses - Compensation